 For people who have lost a loved one, for those separated from their families, for those without a family, with financial woes, with illness … we all know this is a tough time of year for some people.
 Watching other people, happy families apparently living the life of which you’ve been deprived, can seem particularly unfair, or make you feel like a failure if you’ve not achieved these things.

 This time of year can be especially difficult for people suffering from infertility.
 All the hopeless feelings, all the lonely feelings of isolation that infertility brings are magnified by the merriment of the season, the energy and bustle, the long lines at toy stores, by the crowds of twittering kids waiting to sit on Santa’s knee.
 All the holiday cheer can seem to mock the pain of childlessness.

 To make matters worse, if you feel like you’re on the outside of all of this holiday fun and you see someone who is apparently blessed in ways that you are not, and you hear them complain about what seem to you trivial issues of the season… it can just make you mad.

 In the end, most of us really do want to be happy.
-The question is, how is a person to rescue themself from the sadness the season besets upon them?
+The question is, how can people with infertility rescue themselves from the sadness the season besets upon them?